-Program 3 implements a solver, which is a unary procedure, here SRQ, abstracting from a root variable, here Answers.
+The program in Figure 3 implements a solver, which is a unary procedure, here SRQ, abstracting from a root variable, here Answers.
 In the solver, constraints on this root variable are established.
 In our case, Answers is bound to the list [A B C D E].